Where can I ride my e-scooter?

 Also, please do not park your e-scooter on private property, county parks, LYNX light rail platforms or in a vehicle travel lane or bicycle lane.

-Beginning May 21, 2018, the Shared Mobility Pilot Program will enhance existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.
+Beginning May 21, 2018, the Shared Mobility Pilot Program launched to enhance existing transportation options by providing an easy, low-cost solution that connects riders to the first and last miles of their commute.

-Two companies – Bird and Lime – currently participate in the expanded pilot program.
-Each company is required to operate a minimum of 50 e-scooters and a maximum of 300 e-scooters within the City of Charlotte.
+Two companies – Bird and Lime –participated in the pilot program, and are currently operating in Charlotte.
+Each company operates a maximum of 400 e-scooters within the City of Charlotte.

 Charlotte Bike Share Permit Requirements.

 Riders can rent an e-scooter using a smart-phone application and then park the e-scooter when their ride ends.
-All e-scooter operators in Charlotte require riders to have a valid driver's license.
-The City of Charlotte welcomes feedback on the E-Scooter Share Pilot Program, which continues through October.
+All e-scooter operators in Charlotte require riders to be at least 18 years old with a valid driver's license.

-How do I provide input on the E-Scooter Share Pilot Program?
+How do I provide input on the E-Scooter Share Program?

-CDOT is interested in hearing from you on how you think the Pilot Program is going.
+CDOT is interested in hearing from you on how you think the Program is going.

 How do I contact e-scooter share vendors to share feedback or report an issue?

-Bird and Lime are operating e-scooters under this Shared Mobility Pilot Program.
-To contact a customer service and/or local operations manager please see the contact information on the right.
+To contact a customer service and/or local operations manager for Bird or Lime please see the contact information on the right.

 Please note, per CDOT permit requirements, any e-scooter that is reported for being parked incorrectly is required to be promptly re-parked in a correct manner or removed by the operator within two hours of receiving notice.